Import and Export data in Azure Cache for Redis

 Export works only with RDB files stored as page blobs.
 Other blob types aren't currently supported, including Blob storage accounts with hot and cool tiers.
 For more information, see Azure storage account overview.
 If you're using an access key to authenticate a storage account, having firewall exceptions on the storage account tends to cause the import/export process to fail.

-For firewall enabled storage accounts, we need to check “Allow Azure services on the trusted services list to access this storage account” then, use managed identity (System/User assigned) and provision Storage Blob Data Contributor RBAC role for that object ID.
+If using a Premium tier instance, you need to check “Allow Azure services on the trusted services list to access this storage account” in your storage account settings.
+Then, use managed identity (System or User assigned) and provision Storage Blob Data Contributor RBAC role for that object ID.

 Next steps